Electricity only reaches one in three Afghans

 To meet its shortfall, the country has to rely on expensive, noisy and polluting diesel generators.

 Access has improved since a new power line from Uzbekistan began transmitting electricity to Kabul in 2009.
-Land-locked Afghanistan also sources power from its other neighbours Iran, Turkmenistan and Tajikistan.
+Land-locked Afghanistan also sources power from its other neighbors Iran, Turkmenistan and Tajikistan.

 More than half of total supply comes from imports and that is unlikely to change in the near term, Samadi said.